Student Data Science Challenge

 Join us for this unique collaboration between students, their academic advisors, and professionals from the community.
 Co-produced by MinneAnalytics, the Data Science Initiative at the University of Minnesota, and the Midwest Undergraduate Data Analytics Competition (MUDAC).
 We are proud to announce Big Brothers Big Sisters (BBBS) Twin Cities as this year’s client.

-Student teams have one month (plus an extra week to account for spring break) to analyze data before presenting their findings to judges from the analytics community at the main event at the University of Minnesota, Twin Cities.
-This year’s data and challenge question will be announced by March 1.
+Student teams have one month (plus an extra week to account for spring break) to analyze data before presenting their findings to judges from the analytics community at the main event on Saturday, April 5th at the University of Minnesota, Twin Cities.
 Team registration is open now at this link.

 Competition Guidelines